Fez, Morocco: Language

+The official languages of Morocco are Modern Standard Arabic and Standard Moroccan Amazigh (Berber).
 The main spoken language in Fez is Moroccan Arabic, also known as Darija (الدارجة المغربية), a vernacular variety of Arabic.
 Like the inhabitants of other historical urban centers in Morocco, Ahl Fes (أهل فاس "the people of Fes," referring especially to old elite families) speak their own distinct dialect of Darija.
 This Fessi dialect has traditionally been regarded as a prestige dialect over other forms of Moroccan Darija—particularly those seen as rural or 'arūbi (عروبي "of the rural Arabs")—due to its "association with the socio-economic power and dominance that its speakers enjoy at the national level," in the words of linguist Mohammed Errihani.

 The Fessi dialect has traditionally had distinctive linguistic features.
 On the phonological level, these include the stereotypical use of a postalveolar approximant (like the American pronunciation of /ɹ/ in the word "red") in the place of a trilled [r] for /ر/, or a pharyngealized glottal stop or voiceless uvular plosive in the place of a voiced velar plosive ([g]) for /ق/.
 On the morphosyntactic level, gender distinction in pronouns and verb inflections is neutralized in the second person singular.

 Many of these features were shared with the other "pre-Hilalian" dialects in the region.
 (Note: "Pre-Hilalian" in this context refers to dialects believed to descend from the Arabic spoken in the region prior to the arrival of the Banu Hilal and the Banu Ma'qil tribes that began in the 12th century.
 After this event, "Hilalian" dialects became dominant in the rural regions of central Morocco and are a major component of wider Moroccan Arabic today.)
 However, due to social and demographic changes that started in the 20th century such as mass rural migration into the city and the departure of most of the city's old urban elites to Casablanca, these old linguistic features are no longer dominant in the speech of Arabic speakers in Fez today.
 Prior to the departure of most Jewish residents in the second half of the 20th century, the Jewish community in Fez also spoke an Arabic dialect similar to the rest of the city.
 (Note: There are competing theories about the historical roots of Moroccan Jewish dialects of Arabic.
 Some scholars argue that they were strongly influenced by Andalusi Arabic dialects (which were similar to North African dialects) brought by Jewish refugees from Spain after 1492, while other scholars argue that these same refugees mostly spoke Judeo-Spanish when they arrived and eventually adopted existing Arabic dialects in the cities.)

 The primary language of the literary traditions of Fes is Arabic.
 While the daily spoken language is Moroccan Arabic, spoken natively by 98.4% of the population of Fes province, many people also speak French fluently.
 English is increasingly being learned by younger generations.
-Berber dialects are also spoken in the countryside around the city, by 1.2% of the province's population.
+Berber dialects are also spoken by 1.2% of the province's population, mainly in the countryside around the city.